ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-12-diving-into-controller-runtime.md

 |`WaitForCacheSync`| waits for all caches to sync | `WaitForCacheSync` |
 |`IndexField` | adds field indices over the cache | `SharedIndexInformer.AddIndexers` |

 (Note: The functions `GetInformer` and `GetInformerForKind` return an informer that offers functions like `AddEventHandler`, `AddEventHandlerWithResyncPeriod`, `AddIndexers` and `HasSynced`.
-In case you remember, `AddEventHandler` was the function we used in pure client-go to register handlers that enqueue updates to the controller's workqueue.
-With controller-runtime, this is taken care of for you.)
+In case you remember, `AddEventHandler` was the function we used in pure client-go to register our workqueue for resource updates.
+With controller-runtime, this is taken care of for us.)

 ## The Client
 A client is a struct that implements the composite `Client` interface: